History of Ivory Coast: European Contact

 Ivory Coast, like the rest of West Africa, was subject to these influences but the absence of sheltered harbors along its coastline prevented Europeans from establishing permanent trading posts.
 Thus, seaborne trade was irregular and played only a minor role in the penetration and eventual conquest of Ivory Coast by Europeans.
 The slave trade, in particular, had little effect on the peoples of Ivory Coast.
 A profitable trade in ivory existed in the 17th century and gave the area its name.
 However, the resulting decline in elephant population ended the ivory trade by the beginning of the 18th century.

 The earliest recorded French voyage to West Africa was in 1483.
-The French founded their first West African settlement, Saint Louis, in the mid-17th century in what is now Senegal; around this time, the Dutch ceded a settlement at Ile de Gorée to the French.
 The French established a mission in 1687 at Assinie, near the Gold Coast (now Ghana) border, and it became the first European outpost in that area.
 Although Assini's survival was precarious, the French did not establish themselves in Ivory Coast until the mid-19th century.
 By that time, the French had settlements around the mouth of the Senegal River and at other points along the coasts of Senegal, Gambia, and Guinea-Bissau.
 Meanwhile, the British had permanent outposts in the same areas and on the Gulf of Guinea, east of Ivory Coast.

-In the 18th century, Ivory Coast was invaded by two related Akan groups—the Agni, who occupied the southeast, and the Baoulés, who settled in the central section.
 In 1843–1844, the French admiral Bouët-Willaumez signed treaties with the kings of the Grand Bassam and Assini regions, placing these territories under a French protectorate.
 French explorers, missionaries, trading companies, and soldiers gradually extended the area under French control inland from the lagoon region.